ZimaTech-GmbH/vscode-cerberus-support/README.preamble.md

 `VS Code extension for Cerberus X` is split into multiple singleton classes, grouping similar functionalities or features of same context.

 ## Feature Documentation ##
----

-### src/extension.ts ###

----
-`export function activate(context: vscode.ExtensionContext)`

-This function is called when the extension is activated.
-See `package.json > "activationEvents"` for the definition of events that activate the extension.

-Checks the Cerberus X configuration and registers all handlers and providers.

----

-### src/features/configuration.ts ###

----
-`export class CxConfiguration`

-Provides and checks configuration for Cerberus X

----
-`  public static get(section: string): any`

-Get Cerberus X configuration value from *section*

----
-`  public static set(section: string, value: any): Thenable<void>`

-Set Cerberus X configuration value at *section*

----

-### src/features/documentSymbolProvider.ts ###

----
-`export class CxDocumentSymbolProvider implements vscode.DocumentSymbolProvider`

-Provides a `vscode.DocumentSymbol` tree for the outline

----
-`  public provideDocumentSymbols( document: vscode.TextDocument, token: vscode.CancellationToken ): vscode.DocumentSymbol[]`

-Builds the tree.
-Invoked automatically by VS Code.